Avicularia avicularia: Ecology

-Captivity Husbandry
+Captivity husbandry

 The Avicularia genus, commonly known as pinktoe tarantulas, began to be imported and kept in the United States in the early to mid-2000s.
 Often marketed and recommended as an ideal choice for beginner tarantula enthusiasts, these spiders saw a surge in popularity.
 However, due to the limited information available at the time about their care requirements, many early keepers inadvertently caused the deaths of these tarantulas in captivity.
 Being native to rainforests and relatively high humidity climates, attempts to recreate that environment within a captive enclosure often led to conditions that were too moist and stagnant for Avicularia to thrive.
 While these tarantulas do naturally inhabit humid climates, they typically reside in the mid to upper canopy of trees, where humidity is moderated by wind and high air flow, creating a less stagnant environment.
 Keeping these factors in mind when attempting to maintain Avicularia in captivity is crucial to the health and wellbeing of the tarantulas.

 Being an arboreal species, Avicularia requires a relatively tall habitat with adequate climbing space in captivity.
 Despite common belief and outdated information incorrectly portraying that Avicularia requires high humidity, this species should be kept on dry substrate with a water dish to achieve adequate moisture while also providing cross ventilation.
 This prevents stagnant air, bacteria, and excessive humidity from forming which can be fatal.

+They are often praised as an entry level species that is significantly safer than other species of tarantulas due to them not being very defensive, not kicking irritating setae from their abdomen like most new world species, venom not being potent like some new world species and all old world species, and being more prone to bolting or using projectile defecation as a defense mechanism which is harmless by comparison of typical tarantula options.
+Although they may be one of if not the safest species to handle; handling is still not recommended due to their fast movements, frequency of jumping as an arboreal species that leaps between branches, and although they handle falls better than most species of tarantulas, falls are still potentially fatal since their abdomens will rupture from most impacts.
+On occasion; fast tarantulas may bolt out of their enclosures and onto their owners by mistake or after being disturbed, and they make good entry points for keepers to gain experience in dealing with fast moving tarantulas without much risk in the owner or their family members being bitten by a more toxic species such as those in Psalmopoeus and Poecilotheria.